-The half-court heave: Arguably basketball’s most exciting way to score, save for a game-winning bucket.
+The half-court heave: Arguably basketball’s most exciting way to score, save for a dunk or game-winning bucket.

 Even misses are exciting: